hyperion-rt/hyperion/documentation/source/model.rst

 The quantity contained in the grid is unimportant for this step, as long as the geometry is correct.

+For more details on how to create or read in an AMR object, see :ref:`amr_indepth`.

 Octree grids
 ------------